 As educators make these decisions, we hope to see more steps towards measuring the success of the tools in place.
 So often this data is siloed — grading and mastery data sits in the LMS.
 Curriculum data sits in curriculum management systems, and even there it may be scattered across spreadsheets and hard drives.
 Cloud-based platforms have helped a lot here — but they’re not ultimately designed with educators in mind, with a way to calibrate and measure the success of curriculum across a school system.

-We’ve designed the K-12 OS to do just that, because we believe that in today’s educational climate, many schools and districts don’t have the time or money to make decisions without data.
-To learn more about Kiddom Academy, book a demo with us today.
+We’ve designed Kiddom to do just that, because we believe that in today’s educational climate, many schools and districts don’t have the time or money to make decisions without data.
+To learn more about the Kiddom Education Platform, book a demo with us today.

 At a typical Kiddom school, hands are in the air, there’s a buzz in the room, and teachers and students are energized.
 Kiddom was designed to help improve teacher retention and increase student performance and graduation rates.